echov4/cronical/README.md

         ↓
 commits and pushes to your GitHub repo
         ↓
-GitHub Actions generates a merged calendar.ics from all devices
+GitHub Actions generates a merged calendar.ics from all devices (if use_github_actions = true) OR generate-ics.py runs locally before pushing (if use_github_actions = false)
         ↓
 calendar.ics is served publicly via your chosen hosting
         ↓